Polymap4/polymap4-cms/README.md

-# polymap4-cms
+# Polymap4 CMS

-CMS for the rest of us, based on Markdown, Java and Batik
+CMS for the rest of us, based on Markdown, Java and Batik. :)